simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 Inform the sky renderer of a callback to use to get overcast information.

 ### <a name="SetPlanet"/>void SetPlanet(int index, simul::crossplatform::Texture tex, float rad, bool do_lighting)
+Create a planet, identified by the \a index, which can be any unique number.
+The texture \a tex is an API-specific texture identifier, e.g. a GLuint, or LPDIRECT3D9TEXTURE.
+The angular radius will be \a rad, in radians.
+If \a do_lighting is true, the planet should be directionally lit by the sun to produce phases.

 ### <a name="SetPlanetColour"/>void SetPlanetColour(int index, float c3)
+Set the colour of the planet identified by \a index.

 ### <a name="SetPlanetDirection"/>void SetPlanetDirection(int index, float pos)
+Set the direction to the planet identified by \a index.

 ### <a name="SetPlanetImage"/>void SetPlanetImage(int index, simul::crossplatform::Texture tex)
+Set the texture for planet \a index to \a tex, an API-specific texture identifier, e.g. a GLuint, a DX9 LPDIRECT3D9TEXTURE, or DX11 ShaderResourceView.

 ### <a name="SetPlanetRadius"/>void SetPlanetRadius(int index, float radians)
+Set the angular radius of the planet identified by \a index.

 ### <a name="FillFadeTextureBlocks"/>void FillFadeTextureBlocks(int, int, int, int, int, int, int, float, float, float)
+Inform the derived class that the loss and inscatter textures \p texture_index, either 0, 1 or 2, at altitude index \p alt_index, (not used if not using multiple altitudes) should fill a block of texels starting at \a x, \a y, \a z, and \a w wide, \a l long, \a d deep, with the values in the array \a uint32_array, with the values in the arrays \p loss_float4_array and \p inscatter_float4_array, each of which contains four times \p num_texels floats.
+The first number is the value for \p texel_index, rather than the start of the whole table.
+Each group of four represents the r,g,b and a of a colour value, and the values may be greater than one, so floating point textures are preferred.
+Only one of FillFadeTexturesSequentially and FillFadeTextureBlocks need be implemented, depending on the graphics API.
+Some API's permit transfer of data sequentially in memory to textures (e.g. DirectX 9), some expect cuboid blocks of texels to be filled (e.g. OpenGL).
+The unwanted function should be implemented as a stub, with an assert() or some other fail condition, to make sure it is never called.